As you navigate the complexities of ASC 842 compliance, you may be wondering how and when to properly account for leasehold improvements.

 From an accounting standpoint, leasehold improvements are any modifications, enhancements or additions made by a tenant to their leased space (or the “leasehold interest”) that add business value.

-Tenants often make these improvements to their leased spaces to:
+Leasehold improvements are modifications tenants often make to their leased spaces such as:

 Examples of leasehold improvements